Configuration

 jinja-variable = "contributors"

-# This creates one file per resource in the `docs/resources/` folder.
+# Creates one file per resource in a `docs/resources/` folder.

 # Or equivalently